rseng/stanford-software-survey/_posts/2021-01-06-two-thousand-twenty.md

 # Software Development

+# How do you rate your software development expertise?

+{% assign expertise_counts = site.data.stanford-software-survey-2020["How do you rate your software development expertise?"].counts %}
+{% include graphs/bar.html counts=expertise_counts divid="expertise_chart_2020" labels="Beginner,Competent,Proficient,Advanced,Professional" %}

+<p class="team team-summary team-summary-large">This is a reassuring result that most participants at least consider themselves proficient in software development.</p>

 ## Do you feel that you have received sufficient training for software engineering best practices?

 {% assign training_counts = site.data.stanford-software-survey-2020["Do you feel that you have received sufficient training for software engineering best practices?"].counts %}